 One Minute Preceptor Method to use during teachable moments Steps in the process Examples Get a commitment "What do you think is going on with this patient?"
 "Based on the history you obtained, what parts of the assessment should we focus on?"
 "Based on the possible things that could be going on, what further assessments should we do, i.e., 12-lead ECG, glucose level, etc.?"

-Or ne Minute Preceptor Method to use during teachable moments Probe for supporting evidence "What factors in the history or physical exam support your paramedic impression?"
+Probe for supporting evidence "What factors in the history or physical exam support your paramedic impression?"
 "Why would you choose that particular intervention?"
 Reinforce what was done well.
 "Your radio call-in was well organized.
 You had the chief complaint, history and physical exam findings clearly stated as well as our interventions and ETA.
 Good job!"
 "Your suspicion of hypoglycemia was right on in this patient even though he presented with signs & symptoms of a stroke.
 Good pick up!"
-Give guidance about errors & omissions "In the radio report, you mentioned that the patient had crackles but didn't tell the ECRN they were only in the right upper and middle lobes.
-How could this change her patient impressions?"
-"This patient did not have chest pain, but they are complaining of severe weakness and are short of breath with a history of HTN.
+Give guidance about errors & omissions "In the radio report, you mentioned that the patient had crackles but didn't tell the ECRN they were only in the right middle lobe.
+How could this change the patient impression?"
+"This patient denies chest pain, but is complaining of severe weakness and dyspnea with a history of HTN.
 Why is a 12-lead ECG necessary for this person?"
-"People in pulmonary edema usually need C-PAP, but this patient's BP just dropped to 84/56 after the first NTG.
+"People in pulmonary edema usually need C-PAP, but this patient's BP dropped to 84/56 after the first NTG.
 What could C-PAP do to this patient?"
-Teach a general principle "If you don't remember a drug dose or typical 12-lead changes with ischemia, use the SOP appendix as a quick reminder."
+Teach a principle "If you don't remember a drug dose, use the SOP appendix as a quick reminder."
 Conclusion "I'll restock the ambulance while you finish the CARS report.
 Come and get me when you are done so I can go over it with you before it is validated and uploaded."